When the Business

 Case Study · Government Contracting CEO Exit Planning

-Dependent on a small number of contracts or future recompete cycles
+Your future depends on a handful of contracts or renewal cycles

 Age